-The North Polar Spur is defined as the prominent ridge of radio continuum emission, emerging from the galactic plane at $l \sim 20^{\circ}$ toward the north galactic pole (Haslam et al. 1982; Page et al. 2007).
-The spur is also prominent in soft X-rays as shown in the Wiskonsin and ROSAT all sky maps (McCammon et al. 1983; Snowden et al. 1997).
+The North Polar Spur (NPS) is defined as the prominent ridge of radio continuum emission, emerging from the galactic plane at $l\sim 20^\circ$ towards the North Galactic Pole (Haslam et al. 1982; Page et al. 2007).
+The spur is also prominent in soft X-rays as shown in the Wiskonsin and ROSAT all-sky maps (McCammon et al. 1983; Snowden et al. 1997).

-Discovery of the Fermi γ -ray bubbles (Su et al. 2010) has drawn attention to energetic activities in the Galactic Center, and possible relation of the NPS to the Fermi bubbles has been pointed out (Kataoka et al. 2013; Mou et al. 2014).
-The underlying idea is that the NPS is a shock front produced by an energetic event in the Galactic Center with released energy on the order of $\sim 10^{55-56}$ ergs (Sofue 1977, 1984, 1994, 2000; Bland-Hawthorn et al. 2005).
-In this model the distance to NPS is assumed to be ~ 7 kpc.
+Discovery of the Fermi γ -ray bubbles (Su, Slatyer & Finkbeiner 2010) has drawn attention to energetic activities in the Galactic Centre, and possible relation of the NPS to the Fermi bubbles has been pointed out (Kataoka et al. 2013; Mou et al. 2014).
+The underlying idea is that the NPS is a shock front produced by an energetic event in the Galactic Centre with released energy of the order of $\sim 10^{55-56}$ erg (Sofue 1977, 1984, 1994, 2000; Bland-Hawthorn & Cohen 2003).
+In this model, the distance to NPS is assumed to be ~ 7 kpc.

-On the other hand, there have been traditional models to explain the NPS by local objects such as a nearby supernova remnant, hypernova remnant, or a wind front from massive stars (Berkhuijsen et al. 1971; Egger and Aschenbach 1995; Willingale et al. 2003; Wolleben 2007; Puspitarini et al. 2014).
-In these models the distance to NPS is assumed to be several hundred pc.
+On the other hand, there have been traditional models to explain the NPS by local objects such as a nearby supernova remnant, hypernova remnant, or a wind front from massive stars (Berkhuijsen, Haslam & Salter 1971; Egger & Aschenbach 1995; Willingale et al. 2003; Wolleben 2007; Puspitarini et al. 2014).
+In these models, the distance to NPS is assumed to be several hundred pc.

 Hence, the distance is a crucial key to understand the origin of NPS.
-In this paper we revisit this classical problem, and give a constraint on the distance of NPS, following the method proposed by Sofue (1994).
+In this paper, we revisit this classical problem, and give a constraint on the distance of NPS, following the method proposed by Sofue (1994).

 We adopt the common idea as the working hypothesis that the NPS is a part of a shock front shell composed of high-temperature plasma and compressed magnetic fields, emitting both the X-ray and synchrotron radio emissions.
-For the analysis, we use the archival data of ROSAT All Sky X-ray Survey (Snowden et al 1997), Argentine-Bonn-Leiden All Sky HI Survey (Kalberla et al. 2003), and Colombia Galactic Plane CO Survey (Dame et al. 2001).
+For the analysis, we use the archival data of ROSAT All Sky X-ray Survey (Snowden et al. 1997), Argentine-Bonn-Leiden All Sky H I Survey (Kalberla et al. 2005), and Colombia Galactic Plane CO Survey (Dame, Hartman & Thaddeus 2001).